Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Qiskit Runtime hardware results

 We also investigate QAOA on the 27 qubit device \emph{ibmq\_mumbai}.
-Here, we only use a hardware native graph with random edge weights chosen from $\{-1, 1\}$ since such graphs already require 56 CNOT gates per QAOA layer and \emph{ibmq\_mumbai} has an average CNOT gate fidelity of 99.05\%, see Appendix~\ref{sec:graph_details}.
+Here, we only use a hardware native graph with random edge weights chosen from $\{-1, 1\}$ since such graphs already require 56 CNOT gates per QAOA layer and \emph{ibmq\_mumbai} has an average CNOT gate error of $0.66\pm 0.14\%$.
 A hardware native graph requires six CNOT layers with on average $28/3$ CNOT gates per layer.
 Following Eq.~(\ref{eqn:fidelity_criterion}) the maximum number of layers with $\epsilon=10^{-1}$ is thus 13 when cross-talk effects from applying gates in parallel are neglected.
-Here, we let SPSA determine the learning rate and perturbation based on measurements of the loss landscape, see the shaded area in Fig.~\ref{fig:mumbai}(a).
-Depth-one QAOA (which can classically be simulated efficiently) distinguishes noise from signal and we observe an improved average cut value compared to random sampling.
+Here, we set the learning rate and perturbation of SPSA to 0.005 and 0.01, respectively.
+Depth-one QAOA (which can be classically simulated efficiently) distinguishes noise from signal and we observe an improved average cut value compared to random sampling.
+Depth-two QAOA shows signs of convergence but is impacted by noise which causes large energy jumps.
+However, it still produces a lower energy state than depth-one QAOA.
+Details are given in Appendix~\ref{sec:graph_details}.

 Evaluating the cut value of each of the $2^{27}$ possible solutions is still numerically feasible.
 There are 212, 12, and 2 solutions with a cut value of ten, eleven and twelve (the max-cut), respectively.
-Therefore, the probability of measuring a cut with a value of ten or more by random sampling is $1.68\cdot10^{-6}$.
-Out of the $2^{14}$ cuts sampled from the optimal depth-one state 54 cuts had a value of ten which corresponds to a probability of $0.33\%$.
+Therefore, the probability of measuring a cut with a value of ten or more by random sampling is $1.6\cdot10^{-6}$.
+Out of the $2^{14}$ cuts sampled from the optimal depth-two state 7 cuts had a maximum value which corresponds to a probability of $0.043\%$, see Tab.~\ref{tab:sampled_cuts}.
 Here, a cut with a value of ten corresponds to an approximation ratio of $83\%$ which is close to, but lower than, the Goemans-Williamson approximation ratio of $\sim 88\%$~\cite{Goemans1995}.
-We did not observe any convergence at depth-two which requires 12 CNOT layers.
-According to the criterion in Eq.~(\ref{eqn:fidelity_criterion}) with $\epsilon=10^{-1}$ depth-two should be just within reach.
-We attribute this discrepancy to the fact the we neglected single-qubit gate errors and assumed that simultaneously driving CNOT gates does not impact fidelity.
+According to the criterion in Eq.~(\ref{eqn:fidelity_criterion}) with $\epsilon=10^{-1}$ depth-two is just within reach.